ls1intum/thesis-template-typst/content/acknowledgement.typ

 First, I'd like to thank coffee for fueling my brain cells and making this thesis possible.

-A big shoutout to my advisor for your patience and for not laughing (too hard) at my wild ideas.
+A big shoutout to my supervisor for your patience and for not laughing (too hard) at my wild ideas.

 To my family, your snack supplies and constant reminders to "just finish it already" were invaluable.